Western companies look hard at China as growth slows

 “It had been more of a land grab mentality -- buy a position, invest heavily in growth and have confidence that at some point you’ll be able to make money,” he said.

-“As the market slows down, it accelerates the shift towards people thinking hard about making sure they have a business that makes money,” he added.
+“As the market slows down, it accelerates the shift toward people thinking hard about making sure they have a business that makes money,” he added.

 Strategies vary across companies and sectors.

-Some have focused on cost reductions -- General Motors flagged “material cost performance” in China to investors.
-Acting CEO of Sweden’s Volvo AB Jan Gurander said this was easier to achieve in China than in Europe, where workers enjoy more protections and factory shutdowns can be politically sensitive.

-Others, including BMW and eyewear manufacturing Luxottica, are trying to attract increasingly cautious Chinese consumers with price cuts.

 Some companies are rethinking their product lines.
-French dairy group Danone told investors it was offloading its Chinese business, Dumex, which operates in a highly competitive, commoditised market, to a joint venture partner to allow it focus on marketing its international brands which offer the potential for higher margins.
+French dairy group Danone (DANO.PA) told investors it was offloading its Chinese business, Dumex, which operates in a highly competitive, commoditized market, to a joint venture partner to allow it focus on marketing its international brands which offer the potential for higher margins.

 The deteriorating Chinese environment is also forcing companies to think harder about credit risks.